 After wearing the Automotive Skeleton around New York City, and gauging people’s reaction to the watch in the flesh, and on the wrist, I can say it was very well received.
 Why?
 It is a highly distinctive timepiece the echoes the Ralph Lauren design codes.
 Moreover, the amboyna burl wood bezel, with its signature irregularities, is stunning.
 And the fact that it is powered by a renowned IWC hand-wound movement is further reason to take a look at this watch.
 The price, for a non-complicated watch, from really almost any watchmaker, is on the high side.
 But if you desire a unique piece that people will recognize and that nobody else will have, it is worth a look.

-The Ralph Lauren Automotive Skeleton timepiece is $50,000 and available for purchase at select Ralph Lauren boutiques.
+The Ralph Lauren Automotive Skeleton timepiece is $50,000.